 Generally speaking, property owners owe a duty of care to visitors.
 Landowners have the highest duty of care to protect those who enter their property for business purposes.

-Specifically, the owner must inspect their property for hazards and take precautionary measures to safeguard against these known defects.
-The property owner must either warn about or correct known dangers, and if they fail to do so
+Specifically, the owner must inspect their property for hazards and take preventive measures to safeguard against these known defects.
+The property owner must either warn about or correct known dangers, and if they fail to do so, they could be held responsible for injuries that occur.

 The first step in a premises liability case is to file a complaint against the property owner’s insurance company.
 If the insurance company denies liability, the accident victim may need to go ahead and file their lawsuit in court.